-General Internal Medicine II is a mandatory, four week, hospital based, core rotation that may be served during the third year of study.
+General Internal Medicine II is a mandatory, four-week core rotation that may be served in either the in-patient or out-patient setting.
 The osteopathic medical student, under the supervision of either a general internist, or medical subspecialist and house staff, is encouraged to incorporate evaluative skills, and evidence based medical information, to develop a comprehensive treatment regimen based on logical medical decision-making.